fhellwig/fgroup/README.md

 ### As a callback

-If the created grouping function is called with another function, then it is assumed that this is a callback function.
+If the created grouping function is called with another function, then it is assumed to be a callback function having the standard `callback(err, data)` signature.
 The grouping function now becomes the new callback function.
 Here is a SQLite example:

 ```javascript
 function getRegionalSales(db, callback) {